-LHSC will provide sub grants to local police departments and sheriff's offices for high-visibility and sustained overtime enforcement of traffic safety laws.
+LHSC will provide sub grants to local police departments and sheriffs'offices for high-visibility and sustained overtime enforcement of traffic safety laws.
 Each agency will provide enforcement in support of impaired driving, occupant protection, and child passenger safety laws.
 Participating agencies conduct sobriety checkpoints and saturation patrols which will be coordinated with the annual "Click It or Ticket" (CIOT) and "Drive Sober or Get Pulled Over" (DSGPO) national mobilizations in addition to other identified state enforcement waves.
 All law enforcement agencies participating in this targeted overtime enforcement program utilize data to identify areas of critical need.
 The local agencies conduct patrols based on their evidence-based enforcement plan, deploy resources based on crash analysis, and make adjustments throughout the year as needed.
-LHSC normally contracts with between 50 and 125 agencies.
-The 2021 CIOT enforcement period is May 24 to June 6, 2021 and the DSGPO dates are December 18, 2020 to January 1, 2021 and August 20 to September 6, 2021.
+LHSC normally contracts with a range of 50 to 125 agencies.
+The 2022 CIOT enforcement period is May 23 to June 5, 2022 and the DSGPO dates are December 17, 2021 to January 1, 2022 and August 19 to September 5, 2022.